Antonio Bienvenida: Early life

 Owing to his father Manuel Mejías Rapela's bullfighting profession, Bienvenida was born in Caracas.
 Shortly thereafter, his family moved to Seville, where Bienvenida's mother was from, and where Bienvenida was baptized.
 Later on, the family moved to Madrid.
 Bienvenida fought his first bull calf at the age of five and began to act as a becerrista (a novice who fights yearling calves) in 1936, presenting himself at the Madrid bullring on 3 August 1939 to deliver the estocada (the sword thrust meant to kill the bull) to bull calves supplied by Terrones.

 Bullfighting career

 In 1941, he emerged triumphant in four of the five fights that he had at Seville's bullring.
 On 18 September that same year, he was "consecrated" at Madrid's Las Ventas bullring, alternating with Joselito de la Cal and Rafael Ortega.
 His fight with the bull calf Naranjito, supplied by Antonio Pérez, would pass into bullfighting history as "that of three changed passes".
-It was the beginning of a long and brilliant career, in which Bienvenida was Madrid's favourite bullfighter par excellence.